Architect0711/BatchScriptReference/README.md

 ## SqlBackupDatabase.cmd

-Create a Backup from an Sql Server Database.
+Create a Backup of an Sql Server Database.

+## WindowsBackupHarddrive.cmd

+Create a Backup of a Drive on your Windows Computer